btnguyenPersonal/edit/tasks.md

 ## tasks

+- warning if in readonly and not using sudo

 - dont be bad, use a debugger
 - debugger mass save breakpoints and delete breakpoints based on debugger file, and point to correct one when launching gdb does gdb have a way to set breakpoints from a file?